Survey definition: Meaning, types & research methods

 Survey bias occurs when your design, sample, or questions systematically skew results away from truth.
 Common biases include selection bias (your sample doesn't represent the population), response bias (people answer dishonestly or inaccurately), and question-order effects (earlier questions influence later answers).

 Leading questions like "How much do you love our amazing product?" introduce bias.
 Neutral phrasing—"How would you rate your satisfaction with our product?"—yields more accurate data.
 Randomizing question order and offering "prefer not to answer" options reduce bias.
+Social desirability bias—respondents answering in ways they believe are socially acceptable rather than truthful—affects sensitive topics like income, health behaviors, or political views.

 Common survey mistakes to avoid